x123/kdy-iss/docs/sail-handling.md

    so that it can run freely (otherwise you'll have trouble getting out of the marina).
 4. Rig the spinnaker sheet.
-To easily get the headsail/spinnaker combination right, put the headsail on the port side of the frontdeck.
-The spinnaker sheet goes on starboard from the block by the jib sheet winch to the back, crosses _over_ itself on the way forward (the spinnaker flies up, and the sheet flies up as well), goes through the starboard barber hauler, passes the starboard sidestay outside and goes to the spinnaker (starboard clew).
+To easily get the headsail/spinnaker combination right, put the headsail on the port side.
+The spinnaker sheet goes on starboard from the block by the jib sheet winch to the back, crosses _over_ itself on the way forward (the spinnaker flies up, and the sheet flies up as well), goes through the starboard barber hauler, passes the starboard shrouds outside and goes to the spinnaker (starboard clew).
 Secure with a bowline, or another know of your choice.
 5. Rig the guy.
-This mostly follows the spinnaker sheet: Go through the block by the port jib sheet winch, to the back of the boat, cross _over_ itself, through the port barber hauler, outside of the sidestay, around the front stay (outside of the sail!), and to the port clew of the spinnaker.
+This mostly follows the spinnaker sheet: Go through the block by the port jib sheet winch, to the back of the boat, cross _over_ itself, through the port barber hauler, outside of the shrouds, around the front stay (outside of the sail!), and to the port clew of the spinnaker.
 Ensure that the guy runs outside of the port jib sheet.
 6. Rig the spinnaker halyard.
 Make sure the halyard runs free (it tends to